 - Load and play the corresponding noise audio.

-For the noise condition of music being played back through the device:
+- For the noise condition of the device playing music:

-- Set the volume level of the Speech Laptop according to your SPL notes for "Speech Speaker for noise".
-(The Noise Laptop plays no sound in this condition.)
+- Set the volume level of the Speech Laptop according to your SPL notes for "Speech Speaker for noise."
+The Noise Laptop plays no sound in the silence condition.